Why Are My Teeth So Sensitive?

 Certain foods and beverages can cause pain, and sometimes even a burst of cold air can make your mouth hurt.
-You might even find yourself avoiding drinks you enjoy, wondering, “why are my teeth so sensitive?”
+You might even find yourself avoiding drinks you enjoy, wondering, “Why are my teeth so sensitive?”

-If you experience tooth twinges when you have hot or cold beverages, sweets and sour foods, you’re probably suffering from sensitive teeth pain.
-But you don’t have to stop sipping your favorite lattes or milkshakes — there are other ways to care for your teeth to avoid sensitivity.
+If you experience tooth twinges when enjoying cold beverages and sweet foods, you’re probably suffering from sensitive teeth pain.
+You don’t have to stop sipping your favorite milkshakes — there are other ways to care for your teeth to avoid sensitivity.

 What Causes Sensitive Teeth?